slowli/externref/README.md

 `externref`s are enabled.
 This library strives to accomplish the same goal for generic low-level WASM ABIs (`wasm-bindgen` is specialized for browser hosts).

+## `externref` use cases

+Since `externref`s are completely opaque from the module perspective, the only way to use them is to send an `externref` back to the host as an argument of an imported function.
+(Depending on the function semantics, the call may or may not consume the `externref` and may or may not modify the underlying data; this is not reflected by the WASM function signature.)
+An `externref` cannot be dereferenced by the module, thus, the module cannot directly access or modify the data behind the reference.
+Indeed, the module cannot even be sure which kind of data is being referenced.

+It may seem that this limits `externref` utility significantly, but `externref`s can still be useful, e.g. to model [capability-based security] tokens or resource handles in the host environment.
+Another potential use case is encapsulating complex data that would be impractical to transfer across the WASM API boundary (especially if the data shape may evolve over time), and/or if interactions with data must be restricted from the module side.

 ## Usage

 Add this to your `Crate.toml`: